Lord-of-the-Galaxy/heroku-multi-account/README.md

 #### The HMA Shared Key
 This is any alphanumeric-only key that you, the user, needs to generate and set on both the master and slave (using `heroku config:set HMA_SHARED_KEY=<key here>`).

+### On the Slave
+There's not much setup to do in the slave.
+You need to add the `hma_conf.py`, `hma_slave.py` and `wsgi.py` files (to the root of your heroku folder).
+Next, add `web: gunicorn wsgi:app` to your `Procfile`, and ensure that `flask`, `gunicorn` and `psycopg2` are added to the `requirements.txt`.
+Add the `HMA_SHARED_KEY` config var to the app.
+Now just commit and push your changes (to heroku) and you're almost done.
+Make sure to scale the dynos to 0 (`heroku ps:scale web=0 worker=0`)
+The next step is to provision the postgres addon. **Important:** you need to ensure that all the tables that are to be synced are _already_ created on both the slave and master apps before HMA kicks in.
+You may have to run the worker once in order to achieve this.
+The last step is to create an authorization.

 ### On the Master
+On the master, you need to add the `hma_conf.py` and `hma_master.py` files.
+Then,